Agricultural Land Use Inventory and Water Demand Model

 Agricultural Land Use Inventory

-The RDN and AGRI have collected Geographic Information Systems (GIS) data relating to agricultural land use within the region in 2012 with the intent of producing an agricultural land use inventory (ALUI).
+The RDN and AGRI collected geographic information systems (GIS) data relating to agricultural land use in the Region.
+This data helped produce an agricultural land use inventory (ALUI).
 The purpose of the ALUI is:

-• To identify opportunities for greater land use and resource compatibility, and,
+- To identify opportunities for greater land use and resource compatibility

-A copy of the RDN Agricultural Land Use Inventory and associated Maps are now available.
+A copy of the RDN Agricultural Land Use Inventory and associated maps available:

 Agricultural Water Demand Model

-The RDN is working with the Partnership for Water Sustainability in British Columbia to develop an Agricultural Water Demand Model (AWDM) that can be used to quantify current and future agricultural water requirements.
-This project is helping the Province implement the Living Water Smart initiative which has made a commitment to ensure long-term water supply for the agriculture sector.
+The RDN worked with the Partnership for Water Sustainability in British Columbia to develop an Agricultural Water Demand Model (AWDM) that is used to quantify current and future agricultural water requirements.
+This project helped the Province implement the Living Water Smart initiative which has made a commitment to ensure long-term water supply for the agriculture sector.

-This project is closely tied to the Agricultural Land Use Inventory, as data from that project will be used in the creation of the AWDM.
+This project is closely tied to the Agricultural Land Use Inventory, as data from that project was used in the creation of the AWDM.